olgaliak/active-learning-detect/README.md

 This is environment were Object Detection model is retrained with growing train set as well as does predictions of bounding boxes on unlabeled images.
 There is config.ini that needs to be updated with details like blob storage connection  and model retraining configuration.

-# Automated pipeline.
+# Automated pipeline
 More details TBD.
 Basically the idea is to kick off Active Learning cycle with model retaining as soon as human annotator revises new set of images.

-# How to run semi-automated pipeline.
+# How to run semi-automated pipeline
 The flow below assumes the following:
 1) We use Tensorflow Object Detection API (Faster RCNN with Resnet 50 as default option)  to fine tune object detection.
 2) Tensorflow Object Detection API is setup on Linux box (Azure DSVM is an option) that you can ssh to.
 See docs for Tensorflow Object Detection API regarding its general config.